 The portable stove is made of aircraft-grade aluminum that will withstand drops and abuse.
 The Pocket Stove is also easy to use.
 Simply open it, place the fuel tablets, and light them up.

 When it comes to versatility, the paracord is at the top of the list among all bug out bag essentials.
 There are simply so many things you can do with a paracord.
 Use it for tying, hanging, fishing, rappelling, and starting a fire.
-It also works as a tourniquet, sling, or a tow strap.
+It also works like a tourniquet, sling, or tow strap.

 If you get into some kind of trouble, you need to catch the attention of other people to get help.
 Just look at what Rose did after Titanic went down.
-You can always shout, paint a giant SOS sign on your roof top, or send out smoke signals.
+You can always shout, paint a giant SOS sign on your rooftop, or send out smoke signals.
 An emergency whistle, however, is pretty effective up to a mile away.

 The Micro Scream Whistle by Frog & CO produces 100 decibels of piercing sound that can be heard from a mile away.
 The 0.2-ounce pealess whistle is made out of tough ABS plastic and is guaranteed to work whatever the weather condition may be.

 A compass may seem irrelevant because of its size but it goes a long way when you need it most.
 In fact, it will show you the way if you ever get lost.
 Learn to use one and you’re already halfway back to safety.

 The Pathfinder Glo Pocket Compass is only 0.5 ounces and comes with a handy mini carabiner.
 Snap it onto your bug out bag or your keychain.
 It’s so compact and lightweight; you won’t even notice it’s there.
 The Pathfinder glows in the dark allowing you to use it to navigate at night.